arturomorarioja/kea_js_music_cds_solution/README.md

     \+ Compliant with the separation of concerns design pattern

     \- Bulky code
+2. With insertRow()

+    \+ Easy to read and maintain

+    \+ Compliant with the separation of concerns design pattern

+    \- Inefficient if executed massively
-2. With template literal and inline JavaScript
+3. With template literal and inline JavaScript

     \+ Efficient

     \+ Minimum code

     \- More difficult to maintain, as it contradicts the separation of concerns design pattern
-3. With template literal and event delegation
+4. With template literal and event delegation

     \+ Efficient

     \+ Little code

     \+ Easy to read and maintain
-4. With cloneNode()
+5. With cloneNode()

     \+ Elegant